 THINGS I DON’T REPAIR – PLEASE READ THIS BEFORE TELEPHONING ME

-Classical organs, church organs, pipe organs
+Classical organs, church organs, pipe organs, reed organs, harmoniums

-All makes of home organs, Hammond organs, Leslie cabinets (with very few exceptions)
+All makes of home organs, Hammond organs, Leslie cabinets

-Early electric pianos and string machines like Hohner, Crumar, Logan, Eminent – am selling any service notes I have for these too
+Eminent/Solina string machine – am selling any service notes I have for these too

-Celviano – a Casio product, not to be confused with Clavinova (Yamaha) which I do repair
+Celviano – a Casio product, not to be confused with Clavinova (Yamaha)

 M-Audio